 The Moose Lake Plan was developed by Albertans for Albertans.
 It’s a plan developed with government and industry that respects the 10km zone around Moose Lake.
 It’s a plan that honours our millennia-old traditions even as it permits managed development.
 It’s a plan that combines Alberta’s economic interests and its commitment to First Nations culture.

 Alberta is stronger together.
 We’ve come this far.
-Let’s cross the finish line.Learn About the Summit
+Let’s cross the finish line.Sign Up for the Newsletter

 “Moose Lake” is Fort McKay’s reserves 174A and B and the surrounding area where our ancestors lived for millennia past and is now our last refuge from surrounding oil sands development.
 It is located 65 km north of Fort McKay’s hamlet reserve.
 For our members, Moose Lake is essential for the preservation of our culture and way of life and its transmission from older to younger generations.
 Traditional land uses here include trapping, hunting, fishing and the harvesting of food and medicinal plants.